lionlai1989/data-structures-and-algorithms/README.md

 -   [Data Structures](https://github.com/lionlai1989/data-structures-and-algorithms/tree/master/C2-Data_Structures):
     To maximize the potential of good algorithms, it's essential to have efficient data structures for data manipulation.
-In this course, I delve into various data structures, including arrays, linked lists, stacks, queues, priority queues, disjoint-sets, hash tables, and binary search trees, gaining a comprehensive understanding of their strengths and weaknesses and when to employ each of them.
+In this course, I dive into various data structures, including arrays, linked lists, stacks, queues, priority queues, disjoint-sets, hash tables, and binary search trees, gaining a comprehensive understanding of their strengths and weaknesses and when to employ each of them.